 Although affordability seems more within reach in the six other unaffordable cities, homeowners there who want to cover their mortgage would still need to earn much more than they currently do: from $1,882 in Seattle to $6,506 in Boston.

-The Silver Lining: In 6 Cities, Mortgages Take up Less Than 10% of Income
+The Most Affordable Housing Markets: In 6 Cities, Mortgages Take up Less Than 10% of Income

 Detroit is the most affordable large U.S. city, with the average mortgage here taking up a meager 7% of the household income, down from 8% in 2010.
 Rounding out the top three are Cleveland and Toledo, OH, both of which boast mortgages that account for less than 10% of homeowners’ income.
 In all three cities, incomes have been increasing at a faster pace than home prices, with home prices in the two Ohio markets actually decreasing in the last decade.